What Your Customers Don’t Know About Financing and Leasing (but Should)

 A traditional commercial loan is disbursed in cash, and that heightens risk for lenders.
 Recovering their capital, should the loan default, could require time-consuming repossession and legal wrangling.
 So, to offset their risk, they might require a down payment or collateral, which just passes the risk to your customer.
 Your customer might have a solid small business plan but still feel hesitant to assume such a precarious position.
 (Unsecured business loans—which don’t require collateral—exist but are difficult to access, especially for small businesses and startups.)

-Equipment financing at point-of-sale, on the other hand, poses significantly less risk for all parties.
+Equipment leasing at point-of-sale, on the other hand, poses significantly less risk for all parties.
 The lender treats the piece of equipment itself as the collateral—if something goes wrong, all their capital is tied up in one recoverable asset.
 Your customer doesn’t need a down payment or outside collateral to soothe the lender’s anxieties.
-And you, the equipment seller, get quick funding.
+And you, the equipment seller, get quick equipment access.
 Clicklease makes it safe and simple to sell equipment to customers who otherwise might not qualify for traditional financing.

 Leasing vs. Buying